Is Chevron Corporation (CVX) a Keeper?

 Is It Worth Investing in Chevron Corporation (NYSE :CVX) Right Now?

-The average price from analysts is $97.13, which is $8.07 above the current price.
+The average price from analysts is $97.13, which is -$0.34 below the current price.
 CVX currently public float of 1.87B and currently shorts hold a 0.77% ratio of that float.
-Today, the average trading volume of CVX was 11.47M shares.
+Today, the average trading volume of CVX was 11.54M shares.

 CVX’s Market Performance